Category Archives: Sustainability

 Between the AMOC and the deep blue sea

 The Environmental Protection Agency hosted a public meeting as part of their ongoing series on climate change in the Round Room at Dublin’s Mansion House in late April, chaired by Ella McSweeney.
-I met the guest speaker, Prof Stefan Rahmstorf for … Continue reading
+I met the guest speaker, Prof Stefan Rahmstorf … Continue reading

 Romantic Ireland’s dead and gone